Wah Fu Estate

 Wah Fu Estate (華富邨) is a public housing estate located next to Waterfall Bay, Pok Fu Lam in Hong Kong's Southern District.
+Designed by Dr. Donald Liao, the former director of housing.
 It was built on a new town concept in 1967 and was renovated in 2003.
 Divided into Wah Fu (I) Estate (華富(一)邨) and Wah Fu (II) Estate (華富(二)邨), the whole estate has a total of 18 residential blocks completed between 1967 and 1978.

 There are several primary and secondary schools in the estate, including Pui Ying Secondary School, SKH Lui Ming Choi Secondary School and Caritas Chong Yut Ming Secondary School.
 They provide education to children in the estate and the surrounding areas.
 Fortuna Theatre is the only cinema on the estate.